francescozaniol/xsalt/tools/php/README.md

 Append `?xsalt_debug=true` to the URL to enable debugging; this makes it easier to spot errors in your XSLT code.

 ## Did you know
-By the way, did you know that XSLT is natively supported by browsers?
-This means that the browser itself is able to transform xsalt components on-the-fly (try opening index.xhtml).
-Unfortunately XSLT is not understood by SEO crawlers.
+Did you know that XSLT is natively supported by browsers?
+This means that the browser itself is able to transform xsalt components on the fly, without the need of additional tools like this one.
+Unfortunately XSLT is not understood by SEO crawlers therefore this might not be a viable option for most projects.